torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 The menu entry should be added to the Admin->Catalog section automatically.
 1. REQUIRED CORE FILE MODIFICATIONS

-    Multiple Product copy makes use of two core module files for copy and move.
+    Multiple Product Copy requires modifications to two core module files for copy and move

 	These files are normally used for one product/ are only run once and then redirect to the category listing page.
 	To allow them to be run multiple times (for multiple copy/move) and to return back to the Multiple Product Copy results, a clause needs to be added around the redirect at the end of each file.

     The changes required are in these files, which you should have already copied to ADMIN/includes/modules

-    /ADMIN FOLDER/includes/modules/copy_to_confirm.php_multiple_product_copy
-    /ADMIN FOLDER/includes/modules/move_product_confirm.php_multiple_product_copy
+    /ADMIN FOLDER/includes/modules/copy_to_confirm.
+MPC FOR MERGING php
+    /ADMIN FOLDER/includes/modules/move_product_confirm.
+MPC FOR MERGING php

+They are named as such to prevent accidental overwriting.
+The original ZC158 files are also included for reference/to show the differences.

     Compare each file to yours and merge the differences to yours.